ivotron/popper2-paper/paper/paper.md

 2. Popper, an implementation of the above design that allows running workflows inside containers in different computing environments like local machines, Kubernetes clusters, or HPC [@yang2005high] environments.

-3. Three case studies on how Popper can be used to quickly reproduce complex workflows in different computing environments.
+3. Few case studies on how Popper can be used to quickly reproduce complex workflows in different computing environments.
    We show how an entire Machine Learning workflow can be run on a local machine during development and how it can be reproduced in a Kubernetes cluster with GPUs to scale up and collect results.
    We also show how an HPC workflow developed on the local machine can be reproduced easily in a Slurm [@slurm] cluster.